FOR THE ACADEMIC ADVISING COMMITTEE

 Section 2.02 – Term of Membership

-Committee members shall be elected or reappointed for three-year terms, commencing with the fall meeting following election or reappointment.
+Committee members shall be elected or reappointed for three-year terms, commencing with the fall meeting.
 Provisions shall be made for staggered terms with 1/3 of the membership to be elected or reappointed each year.
 To begin this process and to ensure there are experienced members at all times on the Committee, each one-third of the original Committee shall be assigned terms in alternate years decided by random drawing.
 Thereafter, any elected or reappointed members shall serve on a standard three-year academic term basis.

 Section 2.03 – Member Voting Rights